 and must be followed before you can get a dosimeter and access to ISOLDE.

 If you have a CERN account (NICE) you can access the on-line courses mentioned in points b) and c) above from your computer, from both inside and outside of the CERN network.
+If you are a new user, you will be able to activate your computer account once the Users office has accepted your online pre-registration (PRT)).
 If you do not have a CERN account, you can complete the training using computers at your disposition in building 55 (first floor – Registration Service).
 Your CERN card will be needed in order to prove your identity.

 Point c) a permanent dosimeter can be collected from the Individual Dosimetry Service in building 55, which is open from Monday to Friday from 08h30 to 12h00.
 To apply for a permanent dosimeter you will need a "certificate attesting the suitability to work in CERN's radiation areas" (see bottom of page) signed by your institute.
 At the end of your visit to CERN, if you do not need your permanent dosimeter during the next month, you must return it to the dosimetry service before you leave.
 If your registration/courses etc. are up to date you can pick it up again from the dosimetry service the next time you come to CERN.

 Point d) follow the new 4 hour "Electrical Safety - Working in EP experiments" course and the 3.5 hour practical RP safety course, that take place on Tuesdays from 08:30 to 12:30 and 13:30 to 17:00 respectively, for which you must register in advance.
 If you have already followed the RP safety course, register only for the electrical course.
 If you are already a CERN user and have a valid CERN EDH account, please register online at least two weeks in advance via CERN Training Catalogue for the electrical and RP course separately.
 If you are not yet registered as a user, please pre-register for the courses first via email by sending the form found at the bottom of this page directly to the training centre firstname.lastname@example.org specifying for which course you wish to register.
-When you arrive at CERN and you have been to the users office to complete your user registration, your access to the EDH system will be activated and you are obliged to validate the above courses by also registering via the EDH system.
-Only after you've made the EDH final registration and you've followed the safety courses, will your dosimeter be activated and you will have access to ISOLDE.
+When you arrive at CERN and you have been to the users office to complete your user registration, your access to the EDH system will be activated and you must put yourself on the "waitlist" for the above courses via the CERN Training Catalogue (Please note that this is just a formality in order to ensure that your training course is correctly recorded in the CERN database.
+It is not actually a "waiting list" as your place would already be secured).
+As soon as you have joined the "waitlist" you must inform the training service by email at : email@example.com so that they can transfer you to the dedicated session.
+Only after you have completed this process and you've followed the safety courses, will your dosimeter be activated and you will have access to ISOLDE.
 The courses take place once a week on a Tuesday at the CERN Prevessin site (using the regular CERN shuttle service).
 Dates of the course can be found via the CERN Training Catalogue.
 Users who have already followed the previous ISOLDE electrical hands-on training are not yet required to follow the new course, although this may eventually be the case.

 Point e) can easily be arranged by an application through the CERN ADAMS system at https://www.cern.ch/adams and by requesting the "ISOHALL:ISOLDE(HALL)" access.
 Please note that "ISOLDE-PRIMAIRE (ISOPRIM)" and "ISOLDE GPS, HRS, HT (ISOGHH)" is not normally needed for ISOLDE Users.
 The access request can only be made if you are already registered as a CERN User and already have a CERN dosimeter.